By-Laws

 Annually, the board will present a summary business report to all Chapter Councilors or their designators.

-Additional business may be conducted through special meetings, conferences, or electronic communication.
+Additional business meetings may be conducted through special meetings, conferences, or electronic communication.

 Article 7: VOTING